Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

-For our purposes, it is more natural to work over the larger Novikov field $\Lambda_X^G$.
-From the symplectic point of view the study of the large area limit of the vortex equations was initiated by Gaio-Salamon \cite{ga:gw} and Ziltener \cite{zilt:phd}, who suggested a map $\kappa^G_X: QH_G(X) \to QH(X \qu G)$ by counting ``affine vortices''.
+However one sees quickly that the two potentials above cannot be equal, most obviously because they have different domains.
+Gaio-Salamon \cite{ga:gw} showed that the limiting process in which the area of the domain is taken to infinity involves various kinds of bubbling which one hopes to incorporate into a description of the relationship.
+Salamon and Ziltener \cite{zilt:phd} suggested that a map $\kappa^G_X: QH_G(X) \to QH(X \qu G)$ might by defined by counting the ``affine vortices'' that arise in the large area limit.
 By a Hitchin-Kobayashi correspondence with Venugopalan \cite{venu:heat}, \cite{venuwood:class} these maps correspond to the following algebraic objects:

 \begin{definition} In the case that $X \qu G$ is a free quotient, an {\em affine gauged map} to $X$ consists of a tuple